alexpchin/react-training-workshop/end/lessons.md

 ```

 Note that `componentWillReceiveProps` is called numerous times, so it's always important to check you do actually have different data before you trigger a new fetch.

+Finally, notice how we style the link when it's active, which is a feature React Router provides out of the box.
+You can pass an `activeClassName` prop to a `Link` to do this.

+However, notice that the index route is active always!
+This is because each route matches `/`.
+We can fix this using `IndexLink`, which React Router provides for this exact reason.